Activities Staff in Residential Care: Two Approaches

 - The burden of organizing and facilitating every activity is greatly reduced when all staff communicate and work together to put on an activity program in the nursing home.

 - People’s skills can be used effectively.
 No one person can do everything with excellence and be talented at every aspect of a job role.
-With a team approach, tasks can be designated more effeciently when taking into consideration staff members' skills and qualities.
+With a team approach, tasks can be designated more efficiently when taking into consideration staff members' skills and qualities.